developer-friendly/blog/docs/posts/0007-oidc-authentication.md

 rotating them (1).
 { .annotate }

     1. Have you seen the following before?
-It's wrong.
+It works, but it's wrong.
 Don't do it!

         ```yaml title=""
         - name: Configure AWS Credentials